Contents

 Yes, it is possible, provided the following two conditions are met.
 1/ The disorders must have been diagnosed by a competent specialist, such as a PMS centre, a speech therapist, an ear, nose and throat specialist, a neurologist, a psychiatrist, a neuropsychiatrist, a neuropsychologist, a neuropaediatrician or a paediatrician.
 2/ The authorised accommodations may only be those normally used in class during learning activities and assessments.
 This ensures that students are not disturbed during the test by new arrangements to which they are not accustomed.

 To request accommodation for your child, it is advisable to contact the school management.
-It is the school management that initiates the procedure with the Administration to put these arrangements in place.
+It is the school management that initiates the procedure with the school administration to put these arrangements in place.

 To see the changes made to the event format, you can consult adapted versions from previous years on the Federation's website: